xiaolinfrank/batch_4DTV_calculation/README.md

 The old script can only calculate 4DTV for a pair of sequences at a time, which are contained in an axt file.
 In general, there is nothing wrong with this approach.
-However, in the case of heavy computation, this not only slows down the progress, but also tends to cause the computer to crash
+However, in the case of heavy computation, this not only slows down the progress, but also tends to cause the process to crash.

 ## Merge axt files
 If you have many axt files: